mrbrant89/wokedissident/_posts/2025/04/2025-04-23-trump-tourism-war.md

 </script>

 Even green card holders aren’t safe.

 Even U.S. citizens get grilled if they “seem foreign” enough.

 And tourists?
 They’re now expected to prove they’re not secretly bloggers or radicals.

-This isn’t border security.
-This is **ideological screening in a Hawaiian shirt**.

 ## Spying on Tourists?
 That’s One Way to Tank an Industry

 Want to scare off a tourist?
 Easy.

 Treat them like they’re trying to smuggle uranium every time they cross the border.

 That’s exactly what the U.S. is doing.
 In 2025, **CBP ramped up its “search everything” policy**, digging through tourists’ phones, laptops, and even social media—with zero suspicion required.